What To Know About the Suspected Capital Gazette Shooter

 While police have not publicly released the name of the suspected gunman, a law enforcement official told the Associated Press that he was identified as Jarrod W. Ramos.
 According to the Baltimore Sun, Ramos is a 38-year-old resident of Laurel, Maryland who harbored a long-standing grudge against the paper.

-Laurel is about 30 minutes away from the Annapolis Capital offices that house the Gazette, the Baltimore Sun reports.
+Laurel is about 30 minutes away from the Annapolis Capital offices that house the Capital, the Baltimore Sun reports.
 Law enforcement agents reportedly gathered outside Ramos’ residence Thursday.

-In a 2011 story, the Gazette identified Ramos as an employee of the U.S. Bureau of Labor Statistics with a degree in computer engineering and no previous criminal record.
+In a 2011 story, the Capital identified Ramos as an employee of the U.S. Bureau of Labor Statistics with a degree in computer engineering and no previous criminal record.

-The suspect’s motives are not known at this stage, but police believe that the suspect deliberately targeted the Gazette, with Krampf saying the shooter “looked for his victims” in the newspaper’s offices.
+The suspect’s motives are not known at this stage, but police believe that the suspect deliberately targeted the Capital Gazette, with Krampf saying the shooter “looked for his victims” in the newspaper’s offices.

 “The shooter has not been very forthcoming, so we don’t have any information yet on motive,” Anne Arundel County Executive Steve Schuh said Thursday, according to AP.